 “ROCS Reach Out Cancer Support Millstreet will hold their annual Mass this Friday 16th Dec at 7.30pm in St. Patrick’s Church, Millstreet.
 All are welcome but in particular anyone who has been touched in any way directly or indirectly by cancer.
 Please join us for a cuppa in Parish Centre afterwards.”
 This message has been kindly shared by Mairéad Daly to whom we express our sincere thanks.
 (S.R.)

-And we share some further images below of this very special feature in St. Patrick’s Church, Millstreet. … continue reading the full article “Mass of Remembrance Tonight at 6:30 in St. Patrick’s Church Millstreet”
+And we share some further images below of this very special feature in St. Patrick’s Church, Millstreet. [read more …] “Mass of Remembrance Tonight at 6:30 in St. Patrick’s Church Millstreet”

 The Friday evening Mass at 7.30 (Anniversary Mass of the late Tom and Abina Radley of The Square) is now rescheduled to 10 a.m. on this Friday, 6th May 2016.
 There will be no 7.30pm Mass on this Friday.
 (S.R.)